MohamedAhmed412000/NextGen-Bank/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env.local file in the .envs directory

 | Key       | Type     | Description                        |
 | :-------- | :------- | :--------------------------------- |